spencerjirehcebrian/spencerjirehcebrian/README.md

 **Web Applications**
 - Full-stack applications using React, Node.js, and various databases
-- E-commerce platforms, social media dashboards, and productivity tools
+- Spinning entire web applications from the ground up, designing it's systems, optimizing to scale, deploying them, then proceeding to scale to zero users.
-- Trying to make user experiences that don't make people want to throw their computers
+- Trying to one day make user experiences that don't make people want to punch their computers
+- Do TDD for the first two features, get frustrated, then do production based testing

 **Machine Learning Experiments**
 - Data analysis and predictive modeling with Python
+- Creating neural networks from scratch
+- Trying LLM integrations within my web applications
 - Computer vision projects
 - Natural language processing attempts
 - Working with datasets and hoping the patterns I find actually mean something

 **Mobile & Desktop**
 - Cross-platform applications with React Native and Electron.
-Going to try Tauri soon since I don't like Electron.
+Going to try Tauri soon (I don't like Electron).

 <p align="center">
   <a href="https://cebrian.spencerjireh.com/" target="_blank">